cap-js/docs/advanced/fiori.md

   NodeProperty             : ID, // identifies a node, usually the key };

-// Fiori expects the following to be defined explicitly, even though they're always the same extend AdminService.Genres with @(
+extend AdminService.Genres with @(
-  // The columns expected by Fiori to be present in hierarchy entities Hierarchy.RecursiveHierarchy #GenresHierarchy : {
+  // The computed properties expected by Fiori to be present in hierarchy entities Hierarchy.RecursiveHierarchy #GenresHierarchy : {
     LimitedDescendantCount : LimitedDescendantCount,
     DistanceFromRoot       : DistanceFromRoot,